AdrienPiechocki/Athena/README.md

 ## Installation

 ### Linux
-(tested on Arch with GNOME 49 and on Linux Mint 22 with Cinnamon)
+(tested on Arch with GNOME 49)
 - ``pip install -r requrements.txt``
 - install flameshot (to take screenshot for image recognition)
+- install wmctrl (to set focus on apps when asked to)
 - install Ollama and pull Qwen3

 ### Windows